visalso/visalso.github.io/miscellanea.md

 ## Doctorate completed at Rice University under the supervision of Prof. Guido Pagano -- Houston, Texas (2026)

-Successfully defended my dissertation, titled "Trapped-ion quantum simulation of open-system chemical dynamics," on April 22, 2026.
+Successfully defended my dissertation, titled <strong>"Trapped-ion quantum simulation of open-system chemical dynamics,"<\strong> on April 22, 2026.
-Committee members: Prof. Guido Pagano (Chair), Prof. Randall G. Hulet, and Prof. Songtao Chen.
+<u>Committee members:<\u> Prof. Guido Pagano (Chair), Prof. Randall G. Hulet, and Prof. Songtao Chen.
 Submitted my thesis to Rice University’s open-access repository on April 24, 2026.

 The up-to-date version (April 26, 2026) can be viewed in the browser below or downloaded here.